Student loans can certainly help you pay for college. But if you’re not careful, they can also haunt you long after you graduate.

 - Filling out the FAFSA: The Free Application for Federal Student Aid (FAFSA) helps the U.S. Department of Education determine if you need aid from the federal government.
 If you qualify, you may get access to Pell grants, which you don’t need to repay.

 - Getting a job: While you may not feel like you can fit in a job between your school work and your social life, even a part-time job can make a difference in your need for student loans.
 It can also help you pay for expenses that federal student loans don’t cover.

 Keep in mind that you may still need student loans after considering these options, but hopefully, you will have reduced the amount you need to borrow.

-3. Getting the wrong loans
+3. Picking the wrong loans when taking out student loans

 There are two main types of student loans: federal and private.
 Federal student loans are provided by the Department of Education, while private student loans are offered by private lenders.